-The award winner will receive a $2,000 cash prize and a commemorative plaque to be presented at the PMSE Division Awards Reception in the Spring ACS meeting of the Award year.
-This Award also covers expenses for the student and one guest to attend the ACS National Meeting (the total cost is up to $3,500 for international winners or $2,500 for domestic winners).
-Eligible guests are the thesis advisor, the department chair, the university president, or an officer of the country’s chemical society.
-The research advisor will also be recognized in publications about the award and during the award presentation.
+Each of the two student award winners will receive a $7,500 cash prize and a commemorative plaque to be presented at the CME Symposium, and when possible in the PMSE Division Awards Reception, in the selected ACS National Meeting of the Award year.
+The mentor of the student will receive a plaque and be recognized in the promotional materials.
+The Award does not cover any expenses for the student or mentor who attend the meeting.
+An eligible mentor is the thesis advisor, the department chair, the university president, or an officer of the country’s chemical society.

 Deadline for Application